liferay/lexicon-site/src/pages/docs/designPrinciples/writingstyle.md

 ### Be Consistent

 Consistency gives users peace of mind.
 You want people to feel comfortable navigating your product.
 Surprises and uncertainty make people uncomfortable.
-Consistent messaging gives users freedom to focus on what they’re doing, and not worry about what the product is trying to tell them.
+Consistent messaging gives users freedom to focus on what they’re doing, instead of worrying about what the product is trying to tell them.
 Below are two example techniques you can apply for consistent phrasing:

 #### 1. Apply Text Styles Consistently

 Formulate the styling you want to use in your product and stick to it.
 For example, you could assign styling standards to messaging types in your product (e.g., headings, instructions, checkboxes, etc.).

-* Title: Capitalize all words (except articles, prepositions, and coordinating conjunctions) and omit any trailing punctuation.
+* Title: Capitalize all words (except articles, prepositions, and coordinating conjunctions), and omit any trailing punctuation.
-* Phrase: Capitalize only the first word and all proper nouns and omit any trailing periods (question marks allowed).
+* Phrase: Capitalize only the first word and all proper nouns, and omit any trailing periods (question marks allowed).
-* Sentence: Capitalize only the first word and all proper nouns and use normal punctuation.
+* Sentence: Capitalize only the first word and all proper nouns, and use normal punctuation.

 Tone, capitalization, and punctuation should follow a similar style on any given interface.